-- There are generally only minor differences in flood forecasts over the 24 hour period if updating is included for the current 27 stations applied by FFWC or limited to a small number. - For those stations located in the flash flood areas, namely Moulvi Bazar and Jariajangail (north-east region), the flood forecasts when based on 'as observed' boundary estimates better match the observed hydrograph.
-The results overall, however, remained generally poor during the initial hydrograph rises. - Application of the combined approach using the Supermodel in conjunction with the relevant regional model, when large changes in flood levels are observed, should result in improved flood forecasts over the immediate 12 to 24 hours. - The rainfalls must be based on more representative hourly rainfall patterns.
-These can only be provided with automatic stations (through telemetry) or use of radar images as discussed below.

-7.4.5 Estimation of Forecast Boundary Conditions
+- b) For those stations located in the flash flood areas, namely Moulvi Bazar and Jariajanjail (north-east region), the flood forecasts when based on 'as observed' boundary estimates better match the observed hydrograph.
+The results during the initial hydrograph rises are, however, generally poor for Moulvi Bazaar but more accurate for Jariajanjail.
+Remaining errors are therefore not due to incorrect boundary estimates.
+Improvements would probably be achieved through improved model calibration in the flash flood areas, more representative estimates of catchment rainfalls used in deriving local catchment inflow (both spatially and temporally) and inaccurate discharge rating curves adopted for the boundary stations. - c) Forecasts in the flash flood areas based on FFWC boundary estimates are poor when substantial rises in boundary water levels occur immediately after the ToF.
+Application of the combined approach using the Supermodel in conjunction with the relevant regional model when large changes in flood levels are observed should result in improved flood forecasts over the immediate 12 to 24 hours. - d) The NAM model is currently being applied using an average temporal pattern over the 24 hour period.
+It is therefore being reduced in some ways to a daily model.
+This is not sufficiently accurate for flash flood areas where flood levels can change significantly in periods of hours.
+It is essential that a 'true' hourly simulation be included in the modeling, that is the rainfalls must be based on more representative hourly rainfall patterns.
+These can only be provided with automatic stations (through telemetry) or use of radar images as discussed below. - 7.4.5 Estimation of Forecast Boundary Conditions